safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ### Fairness

-If SafetyScore is used to gate-keep access to spaces like restaurants and bars during epidemics, then frontline workers such as healthcare workers and bus drivers will inevitably find themselves denied access to such spaces.
+If SafetyScore is used to safeguard access to spaces like restaurants and bars during epidemics, then frontline workers such as healthcare workers and bus drivers will inevitably find themselves denied access to such spaces.